rsksmart/devportal-1.0/kb/faqs.md

 ### How does RSK plan to be a reference in terms of smart contracts?

 RSK is the most secure smart contracts platform in the world.
-Security has been and will continue to be one of RSK key competitive advantages and we will keep working at it.
-Secondly, scalability which is one of the obstacles for blockchain mass adoption has been and will be one of the key strategic objectives.
+Security has been and will continue to be one of RSK's key competitive advantages and we will keep working at it.
+Secondly, scalability which is one of the obstacles for blockchain mass adoption has been and will be one of RSK's key strategic objectives.
 While independent groups are porting Ethereum scaling solutions to RSK, The IOVLabs innovation  & research lab is working on layer 1 proposals to increase its transaction capacity, such as transaction compression, and signature aggregation.
 On top of this, the RIF payments protocols, such as the RIF Lumino Network also contributes towards this.

 ### Can you talk about how RSK is approaching node diversity?

 *How many nodes does a healthy protocol need?*

 Decentralization should not be measured only by the number of nodes but also about the diversity and independence of nodes.
 A few hundred independent RSK nodes is enough to serve a global cryptocurrency network at this stage, but we must not feel confident by that metric alone.
-The platform's objective is that full nodes are run by a diverse set of individuals, organizations and companies.
+The RSK platform's objective is that full nodes are run by a diverse set of individuals, organizations and companies.
 That is the true meaning of decentralization: **Don’t trust, verify** yourself.
 IOVLabs' innovation and research area has developed several decentralized incentivizations mechanisms that may one day be integrated into full nodes.
 Also, we’ve put great effort to reduce the resource consumption of full nodes, such as the [Unitrie proposal]( https://www.rsk.co/noticia/towards-higher-onchain-scalability-with-the-unitrie/) so that individuals can run nodes in standard laptops.
-Finally, we proposed a new technique for light clients [RSK Improvement Proposal](https://github.com/rsksmart/RSKIPs/blob/master/IPs/RSKIP45.md), to onboard those users running nodes in mobile phones.
-In summary, we’re making sure that the network remains healthy and decentralized in the future, both in node quantity and quality.
+Finally, there have been proposals for a new technique for light clients [RSK Improvement Proposal](https://github.com/rsksmart/RSKIPs/blob/master/IPs/RSKIP45.md), to onboard those users running nodes in mobile phones.
+In summary, we’re making sure that the RSK network remains healthy and decentralized in the future, both in node quantity and quality.

 ### Should dApps set up their own nodes?